DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 Motorized Scooters

-These are classified as two-wheeled vehicles with a electric or gasoline motor that can propel the vehicle without human propulsion.
+These are classified as vehicles with an electric or gasoline motor that can propel the vehicle without human propulsion.

 Motorized scooters don't need to be titled or registered.

-For safety, wear a helmet when you ride, and don't let anyone under age 12 use one.
 You can't drive them on public streets; the state treats them like lawn mowers or go-carts.
-If you're too young to have a license and get caught riding one illegally, you can become ineligible to get your license when you turn 16.
+If you're too young to have a license and get caught riding one illegally, you can become ineligible to get your license when you turn 16 years old.